Synonyms: Loups-Garous, Loups=Garous Kihi Subeki Ookami

 VALUE SECTION: 2/10

 Historical Value 0/3 (none)

-Rewatchability 0/3 (no reason to bother again with this crap)
+Rewatchability 0/3 (no reason to bother with this again)

-Memorability 2/4 (cool enough concept to remember but the rest of it is crap)
+Memorability 2/4 (cool enough concept to remember but the rest of it is bad)

 ENJOYMENT SECTION: 1/10

 Sound 0/2 (sounds out of place)